Forest Lodge

 Forest Lodge shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Forest Lodge has a notably high educational attainment level among residents aged 15 and above, with 66.4% holding university qualifications.
-This is significantly higher than the national average of 30.4% and the NSW average of 32.2%.
-The area's educational advantage is reflected in its knowledge-based opportunities.
-Bachelor degrees are the most common qualification at 38.3%, followed by postgraduate qualifications at 23.9% and graduate diplomas at 4.2%.
+Forest Lodge has a notably high level of educational attainment among its residents aged 15 and above, with 66.4% holding university qualifications.
+This figure is significantly higher than the national average of 30.4% and the New South Wales (NSW) average of 32.2%.
+The area's strong educational advantage is reflected in the types of qualifications held by its residents.
+Bachelor degrees are the most common, with 38.3%, followed by postgraduate qualifications at 23.9% and graduate diplomas at 4.2%.

-Vocational pathways account for 16.7% of qualifications, with advanced diplomas making up 9.1% and certificates 7.6%.
-Educational participation is high in Forest Lodge, with 28.4% of residents currently enrolled in formal education.
+Vocational pathways account for a significant portion as well, with 16.7% of qualifications among those aged 15 and above.
+This includes advanced diplomas (9.1%) and certificates (7.6%).
+Educational participation in the area is high, with 28.4% of residents currently enrolled in formal education.
 This includes 13.9% in tertiary education, 5.7% in primary education, and 3.0% pursuing secondary education.

 Frequently Asked Questions - Education